 The tracer may not be removed normally from

 the blood by the liver.
 This may be a sign of liver disease.

 The gallbladder does not contract or empty normally.

-The tracer may not reach the beginning of
+The tracer may not reach the first part of

-the small intestine (duodenum), meaning blockage of a bile duct by a stone,
+the small intestine (duodenum).
+This may mean a bile duct is blocked by a stone.
+Or there may be